GLOBAL MARKETS-Stocks and dollar hold firm at start of action-packed week | Business

 U.S. President Donald Trump continued his attacks on the central bank on Sunday, saying Powell was incompetent and hurting the housing market.
 "Uncertainty surrounding the future path for Fed policy means that some traders are now bracing for volatility around Wednesday's Fed decision, with options markets pricing in a 1% swing in either direction, which would be one of the biggest daily moves in weeks," XTB research director Kathleen Brooks said.

-CHINA DATA MISSES In Asian markets, Chinese blue-chip shares rose 0.2%, as did Hong Kong's Hang Seng index as investors redoubled bets on Chinese tech shares amid Sino-U.S. trade talks.

-Talks between U.S. and Chinese officials on their strained trade ties on Monday entered a second day in Madrid.
-Trump said he was still negotiating on the divestiture deadline for Chinese short-video app TikTok.
+Talks between U.S. and Chinese officials on their strained trade ties and China's divestment from short-video app TikTok on Monday entered a second day in Madrid.
 Data released on Monday showed the Chinese economy lost some momentum in August, with a slew of activity indicators - from industrial output to retail sales - coming below forecasts.
 Falls in property investment deepened, while home prices declined another 0.3% in August, extending a downward trend that has persisted since early 2023.

 "Given the slowdown of the past few months, we expect that there's a strong case for additional short-term stimulus efforts," said Lynn Song, ING's chief economist, Greater China.
 "We continue to see a high possibility for another 10bp rate cut and 50bp reserve-requirement-ratio cut in the coming weeks."